 Are Mollies aggressive?

 Generally, the mollies are not aggressive.
-As most of the fishes during mating, they tend to become aggressive.
+Like most of the fishes during mating, they tend to become aggressive.

 Do Mollies sleep on bottom of tank?